cernoh/physics_alevel/destructive interference.md

 # destructive interference
 Occurs when one wave has positive displacement and the other has negative displacement.
-If waves have equal but
+If waves have equal but opposite displacements, [[total destructive interference]] occurs